-• Why an HRA is established

-If you don't qualify for an HSA when you enroll in this Plan, or later become ineligible for an HSA, we will establish an HRA for you.
+• Why an HRA is established If you don't qualify for an HSA when you enroll in this Plan, or later become ineligible for an HSA, we will establish an HRA for you.
 If you are enrolled in Medicare, you are ineligible for an HSA and we will establish an HRA for you.
-You must tell us if you become ineligible to contribute to an HSA.

-· How an HRA differs

-Please review the chart beginning on page 74 which details the differences between an HRA and an HSA.
-The major differences are:

-- · You cannot make contributions to an HRA - · Funds are forfeited if you leave this Plan - · An HRA does not earn interest, and - HRAs can only pay for qualified medical expenses, such as deductibles, copayments, and coinsurance expenses, for individuals covered by this Plan.
+You must tell us if you become ineligible to contribute to an HSA. • How an HRA differs Please review the chart beginning on page 74 which details the differences between an HRA and an HSA.
+The major differences are: You cannot make contributions to an HRA • Funds are forfeited if you leave this Plan • An HRA does not earn interest, and • HRAs can only pay for qualified medical expenses, such as deductibles, copayments, and coinsurance expenses, for individuals covered by this Plan.
+FEHB law does not permit qualified medical expenses to include services, drugs or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest.

-Section 5 Preventive care
+Section 5 PPO Preventive care

 - Under the Consumer Option, we pay 100% for the preventive care services listed in this Section as long as you use a PPO provider.
 Non-PPO preventive care is not covered.
-For all other covered expenses, please see pages 82 114 Traditional medical coverage. - The Consumer Option calendar year deductible does not apply to PPO preventive care benefits. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+For all other covered expenses, please see pages 82-115 for Traditional medical coverage. - The Consumer Option calendar year deductible does not apply to PPO preventive care benefits. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.

 Benefits Description You pay Preventive care, adult Consumer Option Routine physical examination - one per calendar year for members age 18 and older, limited to: Nothing Patient history and risk assessment Basic metabolic panel General health panel Note: Please contact us to obtain information on the specific tests covered under this benefit.
-Routine screenings, limited to: Nothing Mammogram for women age 35 and older: - From age 35 to 39 - one during this five year period - From age 40 to 64 - one every calendar year - At age 65 and older - one every two consecutive calendar years Pap smear - one per calendar year for women age 18 and older Note: The office visit is covered if Pap test is received on the same day. • Prostate Specific Antigen (PSA) test - one per calendar year for men age 40 and older Colorectal cancer screenings: Fecal occult blood (stool) test - one per calendar year for members age 40 and older Screening sigmoidoscopy - one every two consecutive calendar years for members age 50 and older Colonoscopy - one every 10 years for members age 50 and older Note: Expenses for related anesthesia and outpatient facility services are covered under this benefit.
-Blood Cholesterol - one per calendar year for all members • Urinalysis - one per calendar year for all members Chlamydial infection screening Osteoporosis screening (bone density study) one every two consecutive calendar years for members age 60 and older Abdominal aortic aneurysm screening - one per lifetime for men age 65 to 75
+Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC) Nothing Routine screenings, limited to: Nothing • Mammogram for women age 35 and older: - From age 35 to 39 - one during this five year period - At age 40 and older - one every calendar year • Pap smear - one per calendar year Note: The office visit is covered if Pap test is received on the same day. • Prostate Specific Antigen (PSA) test - one per calendar year for men age 40 and older Colorectal cancer screenings: - Fecal occult blood (stool) test - one per calendar year for members age 40 and older Screening sigmoidoscopy - one every two consecutive calendar years for members age 50 and older Colonoscopy - one every 10 years for members age 50 and older Note: Expenses for related anesthesia and outpatient facility services are covered under this benefit. • Blood Cholesterol - one per calendar year for all members • Urinalysis - one per calendar year for all members Chlamydial infection screening • Osteoporosis screening (bone density study) one every two consecutive calendar years for members age 50 and older Abdominal aortic aneurysm screening - one per lifetime for men age 65 to 75